By Malcolm Lee Kitchen III | Margin Of The Law

 He saw the psychological trap.
 He tried to prevent it.

-The Ninth Amendment is a firewall.
-It says: your rights are not a product of this document.
+The Ninth Amendment functions as a firewall.
+It states that your rights are not a product of this document.
 Your rights are inherent.
 This document merely restricts government from violating them.

 “THE Conventions of a number of the States having at the time of their adopting the Constitution, expressed a desire, in order to prevent misconstruction or abuse of its powers, that further declaratory and restrictive clauses should be added.”

-You don’t have constitutional rights.
+You do not have constitutional rights.
 You have rights.
 The Constitution has restrictions.

 How the Inversion Became Institutional